middletond/dmco/_posts/2018-4-5-recursion-is-your-friend.md

 ![some cats and one mouse](/assets/posts/recursion_cats.jpg)

 The Russian doll metaphor is one of the "classic" recursion examples, and it is a good one.
 This being the internet, you'll understand that one or more of our dolls are legally required to be anthropomorphic cats.
 When you want to take them out to play with them (okay... clearly playing with dolls is not a common modern thing.
-Perhaps "hypothesize about the leisure activities of a deceased and once-great ancient civilization" is more appropriate), you unpack them and line them up side-by-side, as above.
+Perhaps "pay homage to the leisure activities of a deceased and once-great ancient civilization" is more appropriate), you unpack them and line them up side-by-side, as above.
 When you put them away, the dolls all fit nicely inside one another, so that from the outside one only sees the biggest one.

 Here are our Russian cat-dolls in this put-away state, represented as a data structure.